โ† Back to ResourcesBreed Guides

 GradeSymptomsTreatmentCalgary Cost

-1–2 (Mild)Pain, reluctance to jump, no paralysisConservative (4–8 weeks crate rest, anti-inflammatories, physio)$500–$2,000
+1 to 2 (Mild)Pain, reluctance to jump, no paralysisConservative (4 to 8 weeks crate rest, anti-inflammatories, physio)$500 to $2,000

-3 (Moderate)Hindlimb weakness, ataxiaSurgery often recommended$5,000–$10,000
+3 (Moderate)Hindlimb weakness, ataxiaSurgery often recommended$5,000 to $10,000

-4–5 (Severe)Paralysis, loss of bladder control, no deep pain perceptionEmergency surgery within 24–48 hr$10,000–$15,000+
+4 to 5 (Severe)Paralysis, loss of bladder control, no deep pain perceptionEmergency surgery within 24 to 48 hr$10,000 to $15,000+

 Should I get pet insurance for my Dachshund?

-Lifetime vet costs for Dachshunds typically run $15,000–$30,000+.
-Calgary insurance: $35–$70/month for a young healthy Dachshund.
+Lifetime vet costs for Dachshunds typically run $15,000 to $30,000+.
+Calgary insurance runs $35 to $70 a month for a young healthy Dachshund.

 CRITICAL caveats specific to Dachshund insurance:

-1. Verify the policy covers IVDD specifically — some Canadian insurers exclude IVDD or treat it as orthopedic with sub-limits.
-Read the fine print
+1. Verify the policy covers IVDD specifically.
+Some Canadian insurers exclude IVDD or treat it as orthopedic with sub-limits.
+Read the fine print.

-2. Enrol BEFORE first IVDD episode — pre-existing IVDD is excluded across every Canadian provider
+2. Enrol BEFORE first IVDD episode.
+Pre-existing IVDD is excluded across every Canadian provider.

-4. Beware of breed-specific exclusions — some insurers add Dachshund-specific clauses
+4. Beware of breed-specific exclusions.
+Some insurers add Dachshund-specific clauses.

-Top providers for Dachshunds: Trupanion (no per-condition limits — single surgery covered fully), Pets Plus Us, Petsecure.
-AVOID: any policy with per-condition limits under $5,000.
+Top providers for Dachshunds: Trupanion (no per-condition limits, single surgery covered fully), Pets Plus Us, Petsecure.
+AVOID any policy with per-condition limits under $5,000.

-The Dachshund insurance equation: ~$10,000 in premiums over 12 years = $5,000–$15,000 IVDD surgery covered.
+The Dachshund insurance equation: about $10,000 in premiums over 12 years equals $5,000 to $15,000 IVDD surgery covered.

 Do Dachshunds get patellar luxation?